|

 makes traveling today a breeze.
 All I have is

-my digital camera, some floppy disks and what
+my digital camera and what

 I am wearing.
 You may want to bring a day bag

-the train station closest to your hotel.
+with a towel and bathing suit.
+Your first step is to find the train station closest to your hotel.
 Most

 or Ermou streets or follow Adrianou until you